 After weeks of organizing and rescheduling, you've finally rallied the troops for family night.
 You've enjoyed a special meal together, played a few games, and caught up, so now it's time to cuddle up with a movie, which is when the bickering usually sets in.
-Johnny wants to watch an animated movie, Jill wants to see an action flick, you're in the mood for a coming-of-age tear-jerker, and the dog is insisting on an intellectual documentary.
+One kid wants to watch an animated movie, your other kid wants to see an action flick, you're in the mood for a coming-of-age tear-jerker, and the dog is insisting on an intellectual documentary.
 We all know how this thing goes, especially when you're streaming on Netflix and the sorting features that prioritize content based on past preferences make your differences glaringly obvious.

 Well, we're here to deliver some conflict prevention with a watchlist of family-friendly movies on Netflix that will help you skip the extensive movie selection process.
 It's easy to get carried away looking through all of the options and before you know it, it's little Jill's bedtime.
-Below, you can read through the quick descriptions of the best family-friendly movies on Netflix, their ratings and age recommendations, and then choose a movie you'll all want to watch.
+Below, you can read through quick descriptions of the 20 best family-friendly movies on Netflix to choose a movie you'll all want to watch.

 Sing-a-longs are arguably the most fun movies to watch as a family.
 It'll loosen everyone up and encourage everyone to just have fun and not take themselves too seriously, and this one is particularly fun to watch.
 In this light-hearted movie, Sophie tries to figure out who her birth father is during her wedding weekend at her mother's Greek island hotel.
 Think summer vibes and campy musical shenanigans.

 This a great movie to watch when you're in the mood for a good story but also want to watch something with educational value.
 It is a bit slow since it's a political biopic, but for the right crowd, it's definitely entertaining.
 It hones in specifically on Abraham Lincoln's work to pass the 13th Amendment, which abolished slavery.